Today is a red-letter day.

-Even if he did not contribute to this initial phase, he was certainly involved in a later extension in 1862.
-Its important to note that this is not the same Cathedral building that stands today.
-That replaced this earlier one at the very end of the nineteenth century.
+Even if he did not contribute to this initial phase, he was certainly involved in a later extension to the church in 1862.
+(It is important to note that this is not the same Cathedral building that stands today, which dates to the last years of the nineteenth century)

 The work on the original St George’s Church was famously slow and ill-funded and the story that Dyson did not get paid for a very long time rang true for his involvement with that project.
 On the other hand, the Wesley Church of 1870 (the second of its name), was begun in 1867 and was largely funded by the Shenton family, in particular, their patriarch, George Shenton (senior).
-When Shenton died suddenly and unexpectedly at sea in 1870, shortly before the building was opened, any outstanding sums due were paid by his family in his memory.
-This was the same George Shenton Dyson bought his swamp from, and whose son, who paid the final bills for the church, would also buy it back him some years later.
+When Shenton died suddenly and unexpectedly at sea in 1870, shortly before the building was opened, the outstanding sums were paid by his family as a tribute his memory.
+This was the same Shenton Dyson bought his swamp from, and whose son, who would have paid the final bills for the church, would buy it back from Dyson some years later.
 Shenton senior had gifted to Dyson a family bible on the occasion of his (eventual) marriage to Mrs Jane Edwards.
-It did not sound right to me that the Shentons would not pay their bills on time.
+Given this history, it did not sound right to me that the Shentons would not pay their bills on time.

-Then the trail led me to William Traylen, Methodist Pastor in Western Australia who arrived in the colony only days after the death of Shenton, and would be one of the first speakers from the pulpit of the newly consecrated church.
+Then the trail led me to William Traylen, Methodist Pastor in Western Australia.
+He arrived in the colony only days after the death of Shenton, and was one of the first speakers from the pulpit of the newly consecrated church.
 He was involved in the temperance movement, and his name had arisen in conjunction with Joseph Dyson’s activities in the same sphere as mentioned in the article concerning the mystery of Dyson’s Hotel.
-When researching further I learned he kept a diary, some of which survived and has been published.
+While researching further, I learned he kept a diary, some of which survived and has been published.